chtoucas/Abc.Maybe/README.md

 ### Safely extract the enclosed value

-`Maybe<T>` is a strict option type, we don't get direct access to the enclosed value.
+`Maybe<T>` is a strict Option type, we don't get direct access to the enclosed value.
 ```csharp
 Maybe<string> maybe = Maybe.SomeOrNone("...");